By using this site, you agree to the Privacy Policy and Terms of Use.

 The controlled study, published in the Journal of Clinical Endocrinology & Metabolism, examined 13 healthy young men during five consecutive nights of four-hour sleep periods.
 Researchers measured C-reactive protein (CRP), a blood marker that rises when the body enters an inflammatory state.

-Unexpectedly, CRP levels continued climbing after participants returned to normal sleep, reaching 231% above baseline after two recovery nights.
-“This suggests that some inflammatory signaling remains active even after short-term recovery sleep,” according to the study authors, which may explain why weekend catch-up sleep doesn’t immediately reverse cardiovascular risk.
+CRP levels continued climbing after participants returned to normal sleep, reaching 231% above baseline after two recovery nights.
+The study authors noted this suggests that some inflammatory signaling remains active even after short-term recovery sleep, which may explain why weekend catch-up sleep doesn’t immediately reverse cardiovascular risk.

 The inflammatory response isn’t limited to extreme sleep deprivation.
 Research involving 281 healthy middle-aged women found that poorer sleep quality, low sleep efficiency, and sleeping less than five hours per night were each linked to higher inflammatory markers, even after accounting for age, body weight, and menopausal status.
 For more insights on emerging sleep research, our research digest tracks the latest findings.